-If you want an alarm system with police response, professional monitoring by a regulated alarm company is required.
 This means the alarm company has either National Security Inspectorate (NSI) accreditation or certification from the Security Systems and Alarms Inspection Board (SSAIB).
 This helps cut down on false alarms and ensures that police resources are used only for real emergencies.
+If you want an alarm system with police response, professional monitoring by a regulated alarm company is required.

 Thanks to home automation, your burglar alarm system can turn your house into a smart home.
-Most security companies are starting to offer packages that include smart home technology that lets you control everything in your home—from the lights to small appliances—right from your smartphone, tablet, or computer.
+Most security companies are starting to offer packages that include smart home technology that lets you control everything in your home—from the lights to small appliances—right from your smartphone, tablet, hub device, or computer.

 With mobile access, you can manage your alert settings and preferences or remotely arm and disarm your system.